-KillSwitch allows you to run Command Line Interface programs with the account privileges of currently logged-in user or those requiring administrative privileges from its 'Tools' menu.
+KillSwitch allows you to run programs from the command line interface with admin privileges or the privileges of the currently logged-in user.

-To run a program with the currently logged-in user privileges:
+To run a program with the privileges:of the currently logged-in user:

-· From the 'Tools' menu, click 'Run'.
+From the 'Tools' menu, click 'Run'.

 Alternatively, click the Run icon from the toolbar.
-The 'Run' dialog will open.